Designing a more mindful YouTube experience

 YouTube operates on an ad-driven model

-Revenue is generated through advertisements shown on the platform.
-This is a part of YouTube's Freemium experience.
+As part of YouTube's Freemium experience, revenue is generated through advertisements shown on the platform.
 Most of its content and features are available to the general public at no cost, in exchange for ad placements on the content they access.
 YouTube offers subscriptions for an uninterrupted experience, offline viewing, and access to exclusive content.

 Advertisers are vital